 Back in 2018, Dan and James travelled half-way across the world to “Show & Tell” a slice of Coda’s tech at the Digital Insurance Agenda in Munich in 2019.

 If the title gives you anxiety, I’m not surprised.
 We all know that software development can be as unpredictable as Donald Trump, and it can be common for developer teams to say a big “nope” to giving estimated dates for completion.

-But the team at Codafication has something up our sleeve that has made this unpleasant title possible: the Unity Platform.
+But the team at Codafication has something up our sleeve that has made this unpleasant title possible: the Unity Cloud Platform.

-"Unity is our private cloud, on-premise or hybrid solution.
+"Unity Cloud is our private cloud, on-premise or hybrid solution.
 It glues together any legacy technology, best-in-class middleware, microservice or database under an extremely powerful and secure API."

 We’ve got a growing library of modules that employ tools like AI, IoT, WebRTC, and even robotic process automation, to help you remodel and orchestrate your data however you’d like.
 We also let you ship docker containers written in any language directly into the platform, so if you want to bring your own tools and leverage the ecosystem, you sure can!

 So when we got the thumbs up for participating at the Digital Insurance Agenda in Munich (alongside a hundred other tech companies, by the way), there was no doubt in our minds that we could pull off a fresh new app that was suited for our audience of insurers.